Risk vs Customer Experience, a battle as old as time…

 “Everything in moderation, including moderation”.

-Delivering a great user experience during the application process doesn’t mean you’ll be letting fraudsters Trojan Horse you and walk through your front door with open arms.
-What it does require is operationalizing a multi-layered security approach that acts in real-time.
+Delivering a great user experience during the application process doesn’t mean letting every user through the process.
+What it does require is operationalizing a dynamic security approach that acts in real-time.

 If you were unfamiliar with the product you were applying for, or maybe you were frustrated and confused by the questions in the application, there was a person to educate and assist you through the finish line.

-If you were highly engaged and showing interest in other products, there was a person to provide more information and help determine the best package for your needs.
+If you were highly engaged and showing interest in other products, there was a person to provide more information and potentially upsell you an additional product.